lell/ezprepro2/README.md

 The preprocessing done by this pipeline consists of the following ordered list of operations:

-- Subset the UKB genetic data to a provided list of samples (i.e., participants&mdash;these are the study samples for which the brain phenotype of interest is measured).
+- Subset the UKB genetic data to a provided list of samples (these are the study samples for which the brain phenotype of interest is measured).

 - Further subset to samples with white British ancestry (using the UKB variable *in.white.British*), without aneuploidy and with genetic sex matching reported sex.